Motlake/Hello_world/README.md

 # Hello_world
 My first repository.
-This is David Phora and he learning GitHub before he will go and Git itself.
+This is David Phora and he is learning GitHub before he will go for Git itself.
 So far so good with GitHub, i'm enjoying myself.